IvanShish/DSAProjects/README.md

 c) find in tree b the length of the path (the number of branches) from the root to the nearest node with the element E (if E is not included in b, take −1 for the answer).

 5. Static Huffman coding.

+Coursework: Comparison of Dynamic Huffman Decoding with Static and Dynamic Huffman Coding with Static (research)